SL13PNIR/night-miner/Consolidation Tool Instructions.md

 ### Saved Records

-Two files are created for each consolidation session:
+The following file is created for each consolidation session:

 1. **Text File (`.txt`)** - Human-readable record with:
    - Consolidation date and time